-Unearned premiums represent amounts either collected or billed and due from policyholders at December 31, 2021 and 2020 but unearned at that date as they pertain to subsequent policy periods.
-Unearned premiums billed, which relate to policy effective dates subsequent to December 31, 2021 are not included in the unearned premiums balance but are included as advance premium if the related cash is collected.
+Unearned premiums represent amounts either collected or billed and due from policyholders at December 31, 2022 and 2021, but unearned at those dates as they pertain to subsequent policy periods.
+Unearned premiums billed, which relate to policy effective dates subsequent to December 31, 2022, are not included in the unearned premiums balance but are included as advance premium if the related cash is collected.
 Unearned premiums are computed on a daily pro rata basis over the effective period of the policies.